 The Group has a portfolio of leased properties used as outlets for its restaurants.
-Majority of the outlets are with lease terms ranging from one to six years.
+Majority of the outlets are with lease terms ranging from two to six years.
 Management periodically assesses whether there is any indication that the property, plant and equipment (the "PPE") may be impaired and estimates the recoverable amount of the PPE if any such indication exists.

-Management considers that each individual restaurant as a cash generating unit (CGU) and reviews the performance of individual restaurants at the end of each reporting period to identify if any restaurant meets certain negative performance criteria which could indicate impairment.
+Management considers each individual restaurant as a cash generating unit (CGU) and reviews the performance of individual restaurants at the end of each reporting period to identify if any restaurant meets certain negative performance criteria which could indicate impairment.
 Such impairment indicators include:

-- Operating losses incurred by restaurants during the financial year, except for new restaurants in their first year of operation; or - Plans to close a restaurant.
+- Operating losses incurred by restaurants during the financial year; or - Plans to close a restaurant.